 - Consent - where we have obtained appropriate consents to collect or use your Personal Information for a particular purpose.

 - To further our business and commercial activities and objectives, or those of a third party, e.g. to provide our products and services and produce management information on our performance and the performance of third parties;

 - To help us better understand our customers and improve our customer engagement including by carrying out marketing analytics and profiling, e.g. by making certain predictions and assumptions about your interests;

 - To send you marketing information in accordance with your preferences, e.g. about other products and services we offer;

 - To comply with our legal and regulatory obligations, guidelines, standards and codes of conduct, e.g. background checks or the prevention, detection and investigation of financial crime or fraud;

-- To improve and develop our business, products and services, or those of a third party, e.g. to ensure the accuracy of customer data and to develop our pricing and risk methods and models;
+- To improve and develop our business, products and services, or those of a third party, e.g. to ensure the accuracy of customer data, improve clinical support and to develop our pricing and risk methods and models;

-- To safeguard our business, shareholders, employees and customers, or those of a third party, e.g. maintaining the security of our IT network and information, enforcing claims, including debt collection;
+- To safeguard our business, shareholders, employees and customers, or a third party, e.g. maintaining the security of our IT network and information, enforcing claims, including debt collection);

 - To facilitate the purchase, sale, transfer or disposal of any part of our business; and

 - To analyse and assess competition in the market for our products services, e.g., by carrying out market research.